 Handling HMI Events

-The HMI of Adaptive Vision Studio is based on the program loop – it sends values from the controls to the program when an iteration starts and sends computed values to the controls when the iteration finishes.
+The HMI model in Adaptive Vision Studio is based on the program loop.
+A macrofilter reads data from the HMI controls each time before its first filter is executed.
+Then, after all its filter are executed, the macrofilter sends results to HMI.
+This is repeated for each iteration.
 This communication model is very easy to use in typical machine vision applications, which are based on a fast image acquisition loop and where the HMI is mainly used for setting parameters and observing inspection results.
 In many applications, however, it is not only required to use parameters set by the end user, but also to handle events such as button clicks.

 In the loop-based model of Adaptive Vision Studio events are detected by the HMI subsystem independently of the program execution process.
 Then, when the execution process enters any macrofilter with an incoming HMI connection related to that event, the value on this connection changes for exactly one iteration.
 If this particular HMI output is connected in multiple macrofilters, the first read also resets the HMI control's value.